darcyabjones/pante/README.md

 Here are some honourable mentions:

 - [REPET](https://urgi.versailles.inra.fr/Tools/REPET) is very comprehensive but famously buggy and difficult to install/configure.
-- [EDTA](https://github.com/oushujun/EDTA) looks fairly promising and is probably a good choice for Plant genomes.
+- [EDTA](https://github.com/oushujun/EDTA) looks fairly promising and is probably a good choice for plant genomes.
 - [PiRATE](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4763-1) is quite comprehensive.
   It is distributed as a virtual machine, and is run via [Galaxy](https://usegalaxy.org/) within that VM.
   This is probably convenient for people that only have a few genomes to run and would prefer to avoid the command line.